Adventureman's run across Americaover 200 solo marathons

-‘Adventureman’ has already raised more than $150,000 for sick kids since the start of his epic 210 marathon US run, having set an ambitious $1m target.
-The fundraising adventurer, who has a rare spinal condition that kept him in and out of hospital as a child, has raised more than $1m for sick kids over the last five years, and hopes to encourage further donations as part of a World Record attempt, just one month after he hopes to complete the US adventure.
+‘Adventureman’ has raised nearly $200,000 for sick kids since the start of the run, having set an ambitious $1m target.
+The adventurer, who has a rare spinal condition that kept him in and out of hospital as a child.

 On the 10th April 2018, Jamie began his second coast-to-coast journey solo and without a support crew at the westernmost point of the United States – Cape Alava in Washington.
-Jamie is running as his alter-ego Adventureman, in just one specially-made superhero costume designed by young supporter Conner Reddy, then just 10 years old.
+Jamie ran every mile dressed as superhero alter-ego Adventureman, in just one specially-made costume designed by young supporter Conner Reddy, then just 10 years old.

 Jamie McDonald said,